 1. Entryway Seating

-There’s no better way to start and finish your day than with a pew at the front door.
-Here you can have a place to store your shoes and take them on and off without worry of trekking mud through the house.
+There’s no better way to start and finish your day than with a bench at the front door.
+A church pew in an entryway gives your family a place to store shoes and take them on and off without worry of trekking mud through the house.

 2. Rustic Bench